Juan García Abrego: Corruption in the United States

-García Abrego's ties however extended beyond the Mexican government and into the United States.
+García Abrego's ties extended beyond the Mexican government and into the United States.
 With the arrest of one of García Abrego's traffickers, Juan Antonio Ortiz, it became known the cartel would ship tons of cocaine in United States Immigration and Naturalization Service (INS) buses between the years of 1986 to 1990.
 The buses made great transportation, as Antonio Ortiz noted, since they were never stopped at the border.

 It also became known that, in addition to the INS bus scam, García Abrego had a "special deal" with members of the Texas National Guard who would truck tons of cocaine and marijuana from South Texas to Houston for the cartel.

 García Abrego's reach became known when a United States Federal Bureau of Investigation (FBI) agent named Claude de la O., in 1986, stated in testimony against García Abrego that he received over US$100,000 in bribes and had leaked information that could have endangered an FBI informant as well as Mexican journalists.
 In 1989, Claude was removed from the case for unknown reasons, retiring a year later.
 García Abrego bribed the agent in an attempt to gather more information on U.S. law enforcement operations.

 García Abrego's arrest was even subject to allegations of corruption.
 It is believed the Mexican government knew all García Abrego's whereabouts all along and had refused to arrest him due to information he possessed about the extent of corruption within the government.
-The arresting officer, an FJP commander, is believed to have received a bulletproof Mercury Grand Marquis and US$500,000 from a rival cartel for enacting the arrest of García Abrego.
+The arresting officer, an FJP commander, is believed to have received a bulletproof Mercury Grand Marquis and US$500,000 from a rival cartel for enacting García Abrego's arrest.

-Further theories put forward allege the arrest of García Abrego was to satisfy U.S. demands and meet certification, from the Department of Justice (DOJ), as a trade partner, the vote set to take place on March 1.
-García Abrego was apprehended on January 14, 1996, and Mexico shortly after received certification on March 1.
+Further theories allege that García Abrego was arrested to satisfy U.S. demands and meet certification, from the Department of Justice (DOJ), as a trade partner.
+García Abrego was apprehended on January 14, 1996, and Mexico received certification on March 1.